mahfuz-786/16.0.0-arm64/README.md

 # 16.0.0-arm64
-Install Microg on Custom ROM based on Android 16
+Flash this zip file via recovery to install Microg as system app on LineageOS.

+This will also work for custom roms such as crDroid, EvolutionX (vanilla), or the likes on which there is no Google Services preinstalled.

-This is a simple MicroG installation zip file.
-Flash this zip file via recovery immediately after flashing the AOSP-based custom ROM such as LineageOS.
-This will install MicroG and other related packages into the system partition.
+Flash this file by sideloading via recovery immediately after flashing the ROM file before first time booting the phone.
+This will install MicroG and other related packages as system files.
 Please note that flashing this zip will not install MicroG on phones that already have Google Services installed.

 Thanks to projects like Lineageos4microg, MindTheGapps, MinMicrog and NikGapps.